Events

 • Social Hall

 Join us for a festive Oktoberfest celebration at St. Isidore Church!
 Our event features live music, authentic German food, and a variety of beers to enjoy.
-Participate in exciting raffles and enjoy indoor and outdoor games for the whole family, including the gourds slingshot, fowling, and the Hammerschlagen challenge.
+Participate in exciting raffles and enjoy indoor and outdoor games for the whole family, including the gourds slingshot, fowling, keg toss and the Hammerschlagen challenge.
 Test your strength in the stein holding competition or showcase your skills in the corn hole and euchre tournaments, all offering cash prizes.

-Live music by Dynabrass
+Live music by The Polka Towners

 Event entry is just $5 per person (excluding food, beverages, and tournament entry fees), and children under 14 enter for free.
 Tickets are limited, so be sure to secure yours today by filling out the entry form below or visiting the office to purchase.